-Aspire Youth Services Center (APYSC), located in Golden Colorado, is a secure trauma-informed treatment program for up to 30 males committed by the court to the custody of the Division of Youth Services.
+Aspire Youth Services Center (APYSC), located in Golden, is a secure trauma-informed treatment program for up to 30 males committed by the court to the custody of the Division of Youth Services.
 APYSC is one of four youth centers located on the Campus at Lookout Mountain (CALM).
 Aspire is designed to meet the needs of DYS's highest-risk youth and accepts referrals from across the state.

 APYSC offers comprehensive services to committed youth and their families.
 Using trauma-informed and evidence-based models, the programming provides an environment that focuses on a therapeutic and strength-based approach to treatment.
 The approach starts by focusing on the inherent strengths of an individual and what is working, and builds upon a person's efforts to persevere in spite of life's challenges.

 Each youth is provided weekly individual therapy, monthly family therapy or family-focused sessions, and group therapy four (4) days a week.
 Groups focus on risk and need areas such as attitudes, values, beliefs, peer associations, and personality characteristics that may relate to the individual\'s likelihood to re-offend and commit another crime in the future.
 Structured skill-building is routinely incorporated across all areas of programming to include within unit groups, level system, treatment planning, individual treatment, and family and group therapy.

 Behavioral Health services and practice elements are integrated into all aspects of programming and are developmentally appropriate.
 Treatment matches individual needs, risk-levels, and addresses learning style, motivation, and capacities.
 Additional services offered at APYSC are academic and career development opportunities, recreation, medical and dental care.
 Spiritual life and pastoral care are offered and provided through Youth for Christ and Straight Ahead Colorado.
 By addressing the whole youth and individualizing treatment needs and services, APYSC works to reach the ultimate goal of reducing risk factors and recidivism for each youth in our care.